 When taking one of the most beautiful ferry rides in the world from the North Island to the South Island, Picton is your arrival port.
 Small but stunning, Picton is the gateway to the Queen Charlotte Sound.

 Populated by bottlenose dolphins, rarer dusky dolphins, and the rarest Hector’s dolphins, this would be a good place to get on the water.

 Kayak with or without a guide to discover the vast network of creeks that make up a whopping 1/5 of New Zealand’s coastline!
 Keep an eye out for whales (best time is June/July), seals, stingrays and seabirds too.
 Alternatively, take one of the many cruises taking people out on the Queen Charlotte Sound daily.
 Most WWOOF hosts will have kayaks for you to use in your spare time, so if you are planning on doing WWOOFing in the South Island, why not start here?

 Walks in Picton

 On dry land, take on the hugely popular Queen Charlotte Track.
-The 70km trail takes three days, overlooking the sound and taking you to hidden bays.
+The 70km (43 miles) trail takes three days, overlooking the sound and taking you to hidden bays.
 Either hike or bike the full length of the track or just do a day hike by taking a water taxi (more info on Viator and Tripadvisor).